Nicnl/borderlands4-serials/README.md

 ## Overview

-This library provides functionality to parse, manipulate, and serialize Borderlands 4 weapon/item codes.
+This library provides functionality to deserialize, manipulate, and reserialize Borderlands 4 weapon/item codes.
 It handles the bitstream protocol used by the game to represent items and their parts.

 ## Features